ipuhakka/BetAI/Documentation/Diary.md

  **24.10.2018**::
  Implemented tournament selection.
 Changed values.json parameter logging so that only used arguments are logged.
-Fixed bug in BLXAlpha.BlendDoubles which caused blended double values to be created from the wrong interval.
+Fixed bug in BLXAlpha.BlendDoubles() which caused blended double values to be created from the wrong interval.
+Changed Selection to return Parents-object instead of a list of nodes.

+ **25.10.2018**:
+ Changed documentation, made changes suggested by VS code analysis tool.